github/secure_headers/README.md

 ### Example CSP header config

-**Configure the CSP header as if it were the webkit-style header, no need to supply 'options' or 'allow' directives.**
+**Configure the CSP header as if it were the w3c-style header, no need to supply 'options' or 'allow' directives.**

 ```ruby
 # most basic example